jpittman/vsc/projects/accountability/accountability.md

 # Accountability

-In July of 2020, I was publicly addressed for my behavior on Twitter.
-My behavior was identified as harassment by the person who experienced it.
-The display of my behavior was on a streamed Twitch TTRPG show in March of 2018.
-In the time since July 2020, I have been working on understanding the impact my behavior had and how I can do better.
+In July of 2020, I was publicly addressed for my behavior on a streamed Twitch TTRPG show.
+The behavior dates back to March of 2018 and the person who addressed me labeled my behavior as harassment.
+At the time, I made a public apology and mostly stepped back from the TTRPG community on Twitter and Twitch.

+In that time since July 2020, I have been working on understanding the impact my behavior had and how I can do better.

 This page is one part of my work towards accountability.
-It's here so I can address my behavior and acknowledge the steps I'm taking to make things better.
+It’s here so I can address my behavior and acknowledge the steps I’m taking to make things better.
 It is a work in progress.
 While the layout may change, it will maintain the content.
 If you have any comments, questions or concerns, please contact me so that I can address them appropriately.

 ## July 2020